nur-ag/ELENE/README.md

 See: `expressivityDatasets.sh`, `benchmarkDatasets.sh` and `proximityResults.sh`.

 To manage resources in our research cluster, we wrapped our execution scripts to detect the available GPU memory in our system.
-See `runELENEExperiment.sh`, `runELENEExperimentSmall.sh` and `runIGELExperiment.sh` for our hyper-parameter tuning approach.
+See `runELENELExperiment.sh`, `runELENELExperimentSmall.sh` and `runSparseELENEExperiment.sh` for our hyper-parameter tuning approach.

-Note that in our scripts, ELENE refers to ELENE-L — that is, the learnable variant of explicit ego-network attributes.
+Note that in our scripts, ELENE parameters may refer to ELENE-L — that is, the learnable variant of explicit ego-network attributes.